jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The way you see people is the way you treat them, and the way you treat them is what they become.
+The exercise of an extraordinary gift is the supremist pleasure in life.
-- Johann Wolfgang von Goethe
+- Mark Twain

-Updated on: [12/1/2023]
+Updated on: [12/2/2023]
 <!-- #quoteEnd -->
 </pre>